CS133-DataVisualization/term-project-sugar-stats-group-12/README.md

 confusion_matrix_test.csv — test confusion matrix

-These files are also included pre-generated for convenience.
+These files are also included pre-generated for convenience